froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/_index.md

 ![blog-description_text-editor-example|690x385](../../../../../assets/img/4e7d30e968474e737d679c2f2a9081a91bc8d9c0.png)

-[Y USA Open Y's text editor (CKEditor)](https://ckeditor.com/ckeditor-4/demo/#article) provides a number of different buttons for styling and formatting, as well as a Source editor if you are so inclined to use HTML.
+[YMCA Website Services's text editor (CKEditor)](https://ckeditor.com/ckeditor-4/demo/#article) provides a number of different buttons for styling and formatting, as well as a Source editor if you are so inclined to use HTML.